zeyudsai/BayesPprobit/README.md

 ```

 ## License
-This package is released under the MIT License - see the [LICENSE](LICENSE) file for details.
+This package is released under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Contact
 Zeyu Ding - zeyu.ding@tu-dortmund.de